Pink Floyd RSS News Feed

 Then, just when it seemed an almost dangerous situation, out went the house lights, the crowd went completely wild, the roar became deafening, now, stage right, one single circular follow spot lit up a suited man walking up a ramp to the raised stage, microphone in one hand he turned to face the audience.
 "Good evening, good evening ladies & gentlemen and welcome to Earls Court", the noise of the crowd eased slightly as the audience started to listen to what was being said, "the band is not quite ready yet" immediately provoked whistling, and as it became clear that this suited, apparently official representative of the Earls Court management was merely lecturing us on the house rules, the whistling became deafening.

-I believe the ITAOT recording of this part of the show has been edited, Yudman´s intro went on for longer with several "no,no,no" in reply to his own statement "I think we are just about ready to go".
+I believe the ITAOT recording of this part of the show has been edited, Yudman's intro went on for longer with several "no,no,no" in reply to his own statement "I think we are just about ready to go".
 This was for me an incredible moment, one of the many highlights of these shows, the crowd really were losing their patience, the stamping, whistling, shouting in some not so polite language suggestions that Mr. Yudman should leave the stage.

-But then there were people coming up the other ramp, yes one, two, three, yes four of them, it was THEM it was the band, it was Pink Floyd....just walking up to their instruments as Gary Yudman continued his rules and regulations speech.
+But then there were people coming up the other ramp, yes one, two, three, yes four of them, it was THEM it was the band, it was Pink Floyd... just walking up to their instruments as Gary Yudman continued his rules and regulations speech.
 A low keyboard chord could be heard, a kick on the bass drum, odd guitar notes, still the compere had the spotlight.
 Is this it?
 Is the show going to start?
-Where´s the big intro?
-Why doesn´t this moron get on with it and get the hell off of that stage!
+Where's the big intro?
+Why doesn't this moron get on with it and get the hell off of that stage!

-Again he calls out" I think the band is ready to go now".....no no no" the testing of the instruments gets louder, is this Roger?
+Again he calls out" I think the band is ready to go now"...no no no" the testing of the instruments gets louder, is this Roger?
 Is that Dave?
 It must be, this is it, no support, 20 minutes late, that keyboard sound starts to fill the air and drown out the crowd, its volume and pitch increasing through the PA then a blinding flash as four theatrical pyrotechnics explode along the front of the stage exactly at the first note of "in the flesh".
 These pyros were so spectacular I swear I could feel the shock wave they produced.
 Half a second later on the third note four more explosions, this time high up in the structure supporting the suspended PA above the stage, these rained down showers of sparks meeting the giant white mushroom clouds rising from the original pyros.

-This was incredible, the sound was awesome - incredibly loud but hi-fi clear, I remember at this point catching sight, and being aware of the mistakeable aroma of the largest joint I´d ever seen traversing along the row of seats ahead of me as it was passed from person to person, looking around there were many more glowing, a dead give a way to similar activity.
+This was incredible, the sound was awesome - incredibly loud but hi-fi clear, I remember at this point catching sight, and being aware of the mistakable aroma of the largest joint I'd ever seen traversing along the row of seats ahead of me as it was passed from person to person, looking around there were many more glowing, a dead give a way to similar activity.
 "So ya, thought ya, might like to go to the show" a spotlight on Roger (or was it?) "to feel the warm thrill of confusion..."

 Confusion, yes, something's not quite right here.
 Looking down from where I sat this little band on this great big stage, making this incredible sound...?
 My senses were confused, this sweet smelling stuff in the air was getting to me.
 "LIGHTS!" shouted Roger (I think) and a dozen or more "super trouper" follow spot lights simultaneously beamed into life, from high up all around the arena these giant cannon like search lights each worked by an operator swinging them back and forth to produce an amazing sight, their powerful beams scanning the audience in random patterns so much more effective than that of the modern VarioLite epidemic.
 No mechanically perfect synchronous movements of later so called lighting spectacles.
 No, this is the Wall Live... this is In The Flesh... in your face... loud... bright... chaotic lighting "roll the sound effects", from everywhere a deep rumbling... through subsonic speaker stacks beneath the very seats we were sitting in, came the sound of a screaming aircraft engine...
 But no wait, the engine sound is coming from the rear of the arena...

-"Action": the maniac sweeping search lights all swing their beams to one spot... a place high up at the back of the arena; some of the audience follow their beams, some still stare at the stage, that´s what you do at a rock & roll show, isn´t it, look at the stage?
+"Action": the maniac sweeping search lights all swing their beams to one spot... a place high up at the back of the arena; some of the audience follow their beams, some still stare at the stage, that's what you do at a rock & roll show, isn't it, look at the stage?
 What is it that caught in the converged follow spot beams?
-As the aircraft engine sound effects louder and higher pitched... like a plane diving, isn´t it?
+As the aircraft engine sound effects louder and higher pitched... like a plane diving, isn't it?
 Yes it is, flying down at a diagonal but straight towards the stage... plane sparks... a German Stuka dive bomber itself trailing a tail of theatrical sparks from its wing tips, traversing the entire length of the arena heading for the stage and passing by almost level with where I was sitting.
 This thing must have been 8-10 feet long, a 6-8 foot wing span theatrically on fire and heading for the stage... and with perfect timing the stage it hit, well the top section of the part built wall, right at the peak of that rock crescendo that is the last note of ITF, sending huge bricks from the part built wall high up stage left crashing to the ground, as it exploded in a flash of pyrotechnics so powerful we felt the heat of the blast.

 An almighty cheer from the crowd, silence from the PA except the sound of a baby crying from the rear quad sound stacks, then as the piano & bass intro to "The Thin Ice" began the band were leaving the stage, the keyboards and drums descending mechanically into trap doors below the stage and at the same time a huge black curtain in line with, but just behind the part constructed wall, began to rise, and as it rose countless "tell tale" sound equipment indicator lights came into view and glowed gently against the dark background.